Side Mutations¶

 - Handlers typically read the entity's current + snapshot state, compute the needed mutation(s), fire them, and update local fields from the response.

-The fields listed in __side_mutations__ are automatically excluded from the
+The fields listed in __side_mutations__ are automatically excluded from the main update input so they don't get sent twice.

 Built-In Handlers¶